ras44/rstudio-project/README.md

 # rstudio-project
-Template RStudio project with preinstalled libs managed by packrat.
+Template RStudio project with preinstalled libs managed by renv.

 ## Introduction
 This repo contains starter RStudio projects for fixed versions of R.  Browse through the [branches](https://github.com/ras44/rstudio-project/branches) and [releases](https://github.com/ras44/rstudio-project/releases) to find one that suits your linux flavor and your version of R.